As temperatures rise, follow our guide to keep your pets safe in the sun.

 Pale-coloured dogs and cats are vulnerable to sunburn; particularly their ears, noses and sparsely haired areas.
 Sun damage can lead to skin cancer which may require extensive surgery – even amputation in severe cases.

 The best prevention is to keep your pet indoors when the sun is strongest, between 11.00am and 3.00pm.
-Alternatively, cover vulnerable areas or regularly apply a non-toxic waterproof human sunblock or a product specifically for pets.
+Alternatively, cover vulnerable areas, or regularly apply a sunblock product specifically for pets that doesn't contain zinc oxide or PABA.
 Seek prompt veterinary advice if your dog or cat’s skin looks sore, crusty or scaly.

 Your pet needs access to clean water at all times, ideally in a large bowl filled to the brim.
 Older animals, particularly cats, are vulnerable to dehydration.
 Don’t forget your dog needs fresh water if you’re at the beach – drinking seawater is likely to make your dog ill.
 Grooming is important, especially for longhaired animals.